splunk/public-o11y-docs/sp-oncall/configuration/paging-policy-setup.rst

 Configuration*

 |The VictorOps Settings -> Alert Configuration page, with ‘Send a
-notification when incidents resolve’ setting checked off.| You will be notified of incidents you were paged for or took action on by what is configured in the Recovery Notification setting in your Profile.
+notification when incidents resolve' setting checked off.| You will be notified of incidents you were paged for or took action on by what is configured in the Recovery Notification setting in your Profile.

-.. |The VictorOps Settings -> Alert Configuration page, with ‘Send a notification when incidents resolve’ setting checked off.| image:: images/Create-Custom-Paging-Policy_Notification-of-Resolves.png
+.. |The VictorOps Settings -> Alert Configuration page, with ‘Send a notification when incidents resolve' setting checked off.| image:: images/Create-Custom-Paging-Policy_Notification-of-Resolves.png